AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 1. Request forwarded to PayPal.

-1. PayPal returns `order_id` and `mp_order_id` values.
+1. PayPal returns an `id` value.

-1. Adobe Commerce forwards values to client.
+1. Adobe Commerce forwards the PayPal `id` and the `mp_order_id` values to the client.

 1. Run the `syncPaymentOrder` mutation  to get payment details and update the quote with shipping, billing, email and phone number details.
-This step redirects to the review page.

 1. Returns details to client.